 To do this, you’ll want to add a component that supports actions and then add one of the following actions to it.

-- Show Form Screen — to add new rows to your table
+• Show Form Screen — to add new rows to any table in your project

 For example, here is a details screen that has a button on it with the Show Edit Screen action.